We ran a survey to shed light & clarify some of the most burning questions around the $120bn corporate gifting industry.

 Middle management and executives were among the most popular job levels.

 Thanks to all who made this survey possible

-Once again, thanks to everyone who took the time to share their insights.
+Once again, thanks to everyone who took the time to share their insights on corporate gifting.

 In addition, thanks to our amazing survey partners: AddShoppers, Drift, Mixergy, Moz, Crystal, and WeWork.